Mountain America Credit Union Review: Members Get Rewarded

 - Who owns Mountain America Credit Union?

 - Like all credit unions, Mountain America is owned by its members.
-This means that it has no shareholders, so the profits generated by the bank's operations are returned to its members in the form of lower loan rates and higher deposit rates.
+This means that it has no shareholders, so the profits generated by the credit union's operations are returned to its members in the form of lower loan rates and higher deposit rates.

 - Which states have Mountain America Credit Union branches?